filakhtov/gentoo-use-docs/net-wireless/bluez.md

 This flag should only be enabled if there is a need to use MIDI Synthesizer that advertises the MIDI Primary Service over Bluetooth.

+### btpclient
+Pass the `--enable-btpclient` option to the configure script.
+Build and install the `btpclient` tool - a BTP (Bluetooth Test Protocol) client for qualification testing.

+This flag should normally be disabled.

 ### cups
 Pass the `--enable-cups` option to the configure script.
 Patch the `Makefile` files to point it to the correct location of the CUPS libraries.
 Provide an ability to use Bluetooth printers.